k0zmyc/Password_Manager/README.md

 pip install -r path/to/requirements.txt
 ```

+Before first run, replace the password for root in the "database.py" module. it looks like this:

+'''
+password = "your root password"
+'''

 ## Usage
 This password manager is a multi-window Python application featuring a modern customtkinter GUI.
 Designed for multiple users, the app starts with a login/register window which provides error handling for incorrect inputs.
 The application utilizes bcrypt library for password hashing and a MySQL database for secure storage.